mmtan/mathcrypto/README.md

 - Learn to derive properties/theorems needed for modern number-theoretic encryption schemes.
 - Gain exposure to the modern number-theoretic encryption schemes and their underlying assumptions.
 - Learn to formulate and understand the security properties given by the encryption schemes.

+Textbook
+- Cryptography: An Introduction (3rd Edition) by Nigel Smart.